Do You Need a Kiln to Glaze Pottery at Home

 Kiln Glazing vs. No Kiln Glazing

-Using alternative glazes that air dry rather than being fired is different than kiln glazes.
+Using alternative glazes that air dry rather than being fired is different from kiln glazes.
 They are not food-safe, meaning these pottery pieces can not be used to serve anything that is consumed.
 These alternative glazes are mostly used for decoration purposes.

 Alternatives to Fire Glaze without a Kiln?